1425

 Louis of Luxembourg

-The Duke of Bedford prepared to leave France at the end of 1425; he anticipated a long stay in England.
+As the Duke of Bedford prepared to leave France at the end of 1425 he anticipated a long stay in England.
 He decreed that the Duke of Burgundy was to preside over meetings of the Grand Conseil in Paris but if he was not available (which was probable) then Louis of Luxembourg, Bishop of Thérouanne would preside.

 Louis had entered the Duke of Burgundy’s service in 1419 as a councillor.
 Bedford appointed him to the Grand Conseil and made him Chancellor of Lancastrian France in 1425.
 Louis remained in English service for the rest of his life.

-Pierre Surreau, Receiver General for Normandy, was to collect taxes and ensure the smooth administration in the duchy.
+Surreau was Bedford’s Receiver General for Normandy.
+He would collect the taxes and ensure the smooth administration in the duchy.

-In January 1426 Surreau issued a receipt to John Deveau of Pont Audemar for 280 livres tournois, 14 sols (shillings) and 7½ deniers (pence), as the second instalment of the tax voted by the Estates of Normandy in 1423.
-John Chamberlain delivered the money and signed the receipt (1).
+In January 1426 Surreau issued a receipt to John Deveau vicomte (sheriff) of Pont Audemar for 280 livres tournois, 14 sols (shillings) and 7½ deniers (pence) as Pont Audemar’s allocation of the second instalment of the tax voted by the Estates of Normandy in 1423.
+John Chamberlain delivered the money and signed the receipt with Surreau (1).

 War Captains

-Thomas Montagu Earl of Salisbury, William de la Pole Earl of Suffolk, and Richard Beauchamp Earl of Warwick were appointed to conduct the war in Bedford’s absence: Salisbury in Normandy, Anjou, Maine, the Vendômois, Chartrain, and Beauce.
+Bedford appointed Thomas Montagu Earl of Salisbury, William de la Pole Earl of Suffolk, and Richard Beauchamp Earl of Warwick to conduct the war in his absence: Salisbury in Normandy, Anjou, Maine, the Vendômois, Chartrain, and Beauce.
 The Earl of Suffolk in Lower Normandy along the border with Brittany, and the Earl of Warwick in the Vermandois, Champagne, Brie, and the Gatinais (2).

 NB: So in Stevenson, but these place names do not correspond with the areas in which the three men are known to have operated.
-Warwick campaigned in Normandy.
-Salisbury campaigned in Champagne and Brie.
+Warwick campaigned in Normandy while Salisbury campaigned in Champagne and Brie.

 (1) L&P I, pp. 22–23 (administration and taxes).